 - You are not neglecting your positive, hands-on leadership during this crisis time.

 Times are tough.
 But we still have options.
-Small businesses need to use these hard lessons to learn to implement new exciting innovations into their businesses, be proactive and build their brand up.
+Small businesses need to use these hard lessons to learn to implement new exciting innovations into their businesses, be proactive and build their brand.

 2020 is not a terrible time to be a business owner.
 It is an exciting time, full of incredible innovations and intriguing new possibilities to set our brands for success and build resilience across the organisation.
-It is time to build creativity, prepare ourselves and our business accordingly.
+It is time to build creativity and prepare ourselves and our business accordingly.

 - Updated knowledge of what is happening in terms of government restrictions and medical research;